tvijayprashant/Database-for-Cloud-Services/README.md

 # DBMS-Mini-Project---Database-for-Cloud-Services
-This is for the Mini Project of 5th See in DBMS
+This is for the Mini Project of 5th Sem in DBMS